 I am pretty new to Perl - will have 2 years in August 2012 - and I am in love with it.
 From those 2 years, I spent 8 months on a project which although was written in Perl, was in maintenance mode and I didn't have to code too much.

-On the same idea, I feel guilty and some kind of selfish because I don't have a short list of stuff that, showing to other developers would persuade them into start using Perl and finally making them reach the euphoria and Zen that we, the Perl Monks, have.
+I feel guilty and some kind of selfish because I don't have a short list of stuff that, showing to other developers would persuade them into start using Perl and finally making them reach the euphoria and Zen that we, the Perl Monks, have.

 Having read Gabor Szabo's post I recalled to create this teasing short list of stuff that Perl will offer you.